turboflakes/crunch/README.md

                                                 defined in 'pool-ids'. (e.g. with this flag active 'crunch' will try to trigger payouts for ALL nominees and not only the active ones - the ones the stake of the Nomination Pool was allocated).
+        --enable-pool-claim-commission          Allow 'crunch' to claim the pool commission.
+Note that the nomination pool root account has to explicitly set this feature via extrinsic `set_commission_claim_permission`.
         --enable-pool-members-compound          Allow 'crunch' to compound rewards for every member that belongs to the pools previously selected by '--pool-ids' option.
 Note that members have to have their permissions set as PermissionlessCompound or